swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 > ## Command Vs. Edit
 >
-> In the Jupyter notebook page are you currently in command or edit mode?
+> In the Jupyter notebook page are you currently in Command or Edit mode?
 > Switch between the modes.
 > Use the shortcuts to generate a new cell.
 > Use the shortcuts to delete a cell